d2r/trafficserver/tests/tools/microServer/README.md

 }
 ```

+Each session should be in its own file, and any number of files may be created to define sessions.

 The `response` map may include an `options` string, which is a comma-delimited list of options to be enabled.
 Currently the only option supported is `skipHooks`, which will ignore any hooks created for the matching request/response pair.
 See *Options*.